 Marten are one of the five furbearers that are required to be reported, registered and pelt tagged so that the actual number of harvested animals is known.
-The statewide marten harvest continues to remain relatively stable, with an increasing harvest trend during the past several years including 2011-12 (Fig. 15).
-The 2011-12 harvest level of 1,083 marten was 9% above the 10-year average harvest and within the range of 711 to 1,141 over the past 10 years.
-The higher harvest in 2011-12 may correspond to a similar increase in pelt prices from the previous year (Table 9).
-Examining the trend in CPUE it appears harvest effort has decreased slightly on a statewide basis, indicating that fewer marten are being taken per unit of effort (Fig.16).
-Also, the distribution of the marten harvest is apparently shifting somewhat back to TD 1 in northwestern Montana as TD 2 and TD 3 in west central and southwestern Montana, respectively, remain similar to previous years (Fig. 15).
-Primary marten habitat is located almost exclusively on public lands.
+The statewide marten harvest continued to increase, with an increasing harvest trend during the past several years including 2012-13 (Fig. 15).
+The 2012-13 harvest of 1,443 marten was 32% above the 10-year average and at the highest harvest level over the past 19 years.
+The higher harvest in 2012-13 may correspond to a similar increase in pelt prices (Table 9).
+Examining the trend in CPUE it appears harvest effort has remained relatively stable on a statewide basis, indicating more marten are being taken with consistent per unit of effort (Fig.16).
+Also, the distribution of the marten harvest is apparently shifting somewhat back to TD 1 in northwestern Montana as well as TD 2 in the west central part of the state while southwestern Montana remains similar to previous years (Fig. 15).
+Primary marten habitat is located almost exclusively on public forest lands.

 Population monitoring for marten has consisted of analyzing harvest data and using the collection and analysis of biological data from the harvest sample through mandatory skull turn-in from trappers.
-However, marten skull collection was discontinued beginning with the 2008-09 season because of the difficulty in reconciling individual skulls to male/female categories for age data.
+However, marten skull collections were discontinued beginning with the 2008-09 season because of the difficulty in reconciling individual skulls to male/female categories for age data.
 The statewide trend in marten using CPUE appears to be a stable trend (Fig.16) and a comparison of marten CPUE with the other terrestrial species is presented in Fig 52.
-Although marten age data has not been available since 2006-07 season, the previous long-term trend in population parameters show an average of three juveniles per adult female (Fig. 17), a positive age structure bias to juveniles (Fig. 18), a stable sex ratio (Fig. 19), with a slight decrease in median age of adults and median age of total harvest at one and a half, indicating a strong proportion of juveniles in the population (Fig. 20).
-Again, these parameters indicate a relatively stable population that is likely maintaining itself on a statewide basis.
+The last year of aging marten was 2005-006 so this prior 10-year period is presented in Figures 17-19.
+From the available data collected prior to 2006-07 season, the previous long-term trend in population parameters continued to demonstrate a stable trend that showed an average of three juveniles per adult female (Fig. 17), a positive age structure bias to juveniles (Fig. 18), a stable sex ratio (Fig. 19), with a slight decrease in median age of adults and median age of total harvest at one and a half, indicating a strong proportion of juveniles in the population (Fig. 20).
+Again, these parameters indicate a relatively stable population over time that is maintaining a healthy population status on a statewide basis.